web-work-tools/web-work-tools.github.io/content/posts/migrate-jekyll-hpstr-hugo/index.md

 Every commit, git remembers.

-It's simple enough to say "yes yes I know"
+> "yes yes I know"

-However, it really boggled my mind the first time I did it locally, because I didn't realize how incredible git actually is.
+However, it really boggled my mind the first time I tried it locally.

 I can change to a branch or another point in the history of this repository, and git tucks away the one I'm working on... and the whole directory changes and like wait...

 >where did all my files just go?

-Then when you push to GitHub they keep a copy too.. but git is really awesome beyond github.
-If it was invented today we would call it a blockchain :rofl:
+When you push a repository to GitHub they keep a copy too.. but git is really awesome beyond github.
+If it was invented today they would call it a blockchain :rofl:

+**Git is Magic!**

+it sure felt that way the first time I experienced it, and today still I have a sense of mystery and wonder around Git, thought I know it's technical, and not mystical in nature.

-but you don't need github at all, and I'm learning that a significant portion of git repositories are never exposed to the public.
+but you don't need github at all, and I'm learning that a significant portion, perhaps a majority, <!--findsource--> of git repositories are never exposed to the public.

 `git checkout -b` is just the same as creating a new directory, copy pasting the repo files there to test, and testing it out there.
 Except git makes it look like magic, and keeps track of your progress!